New approaches needed to proactively protect children as online sexual exploitation and abuse continues to increase

 Yes, we all have to work together.
 But we also need to take a stronger bias toward the bad actors and groups that cause the harm, not just their content after the fact when it is invariably too late.
 Crisp’s dedicated actor-centric approach to risk intelligence is at the heart of our efforts and emphasizes a targeted focus on the evolving strategies, behaviors and tradecraft of the offenders responsible for these insidious crimes.

 Helping to create a digital world that is safe for everyone—especially children—is a commitment that’s been part of Crisp’s DNA since day one.
 For more than 15 years, we’ve worked tirelessly to promote online safety by using digital chatter to predict the actions of key offenders and prevent the spread and impact of their damaging behaviors.
-Today, our Actor Risk Intelligence contributes to the safe, daily online experiences of more than two billion users, including an estimated 450 million children.
+Today, our Real-time Risk Intelligence contributes to the safe, daily online experiences of more than two billion users, including an estimated 450 million children.

 Everyone at Crisp is grateful for the opportunity to contribute to WeProtect Global Alliance’s 2021 Global Threat Assessment.
 We hope to inspire as broad and diverse a readership as possible to ensure that as a committed community we can work together on this incredibly important mission.